jackweight1-afk/GetResett/replit.md

 # Replit.md - GetReset Wellness Platform

 ## Overview
-GetReset is a B2B corporate wellness platform that provides science-backed, 60-90 second reset sessions for workplace mental and physical wellbeing.
-The platform consists of:
+GetReset is a B2B corporate wellness platform providing science-backed, 60-90 second reset sessions for workplace mental and physical wellbeing.
+The platform includes a public marketing website, an upcoming iOS app, a three-tiered corporate wellness solution ("GetReset for Business"), and a Super Admin Dashboard for platform management.
+The core offering involves guided reset sessions for various emotional states, with corporate employees receiving unlimited access based on monthly invoicing per employee.
+The business vision is to provide accessible, impactful wellness tools to corporate environments, enhancing employee wellbeing and productivity.

-1. **Public Marketing Website**: Directs traffic to iOS app download and corporate partnerships
-2. **iOS App** (Coming Soon): Consumer-facing mobile application for individual users
-3. **GetReset for Business**: Three-tier corporate wellness solution (Core Access, Growth Support, Culture Partner)
-   - Flat pricing: £5.99/employee/month across all tiers
-   - Value-based differentiation: Wellbeing Reset Days, enhanced reporting, custom content
-   - Corporate access via unique company codes
-   - Employees get unlimited resets with no paywall
-4. **Super Admin Dashboard**: Platform management for analytics, lead pipeline, and organization oversight

-The web platform features guided reset sessions for stress, anxiety, restlessness, tiredness, and scattered feelings, with manual navigation and mood tracking.
-Corporate employees access unlimited sessions while organizations are invoiced monthly based on employee count.

 ## User Preferences
 Preferred communication style: Simple, everyday language.